Xuanwo/blog/content/2024/08-backon-reaches-v1.md

 As described in the issue, there are many retry libraries left unmaintained on crates.io.
 I am determined not to let BackON become one of them.
 Please contact me if you are interested.

 That's all.
-Please try and evaluate BackON in your use cases and provide feedback.
+Welcome to try and evaluate BackON in your use cases and provide feedback.
 Thanks!